 Besides being the source of much nostalgia – it is the geek equivalent of a first kiss for many of us – it needs some scrutiny as a game.
 I interviewed hundreds of programmers at IG and I ask many of them what their favourite game was: the most popular was Elite.
 Why?
 People usually cited the limitlessness of the universe and the open-endedness of the game play.
 They liked the illusion – and it was much more imaginary than real – that they could go be a pirate or a trader or whatever.
 Searching my own memories hard and replaying it, I think the main thing was the endless blasting.
 Certainly, it was banned at my school after all the space bars stopped working.

 Elite on everything

-There were a raft of ports and a number of disappointing sequels.
+There was a raft of ports and several disappointing sequels.
 Games like Wing Commander never really lived up to the legacy left by Elite and the genre seems to have disappeared with only Microsoft Star Lancer carrying the flag forward.
 I think this is a forgotten genre that is worthy of re-exploring.